Martinus Novianto

-Martinus Novianto Ardhi (born 4 November 1995) is an Indonesian professional footballer who plays as a striker for Liga 2 club Deltras.
+Martinus Novianto Ardhi (born 4 November 1995) is an Indonesian professional footballer who plays as a striker for Deltras.

 Club career

 On 13 January 2015, Martinus signed a one-year contract with Bali United to commence ahead of the 2015 Indonesia Super League.

 He made his debut on 4 April 2015, as starting line-up, which ended 2–1 defeat against Perseru Serui.

 International career

 Martinus has represented Indonesia from under-19 to under-21 level.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.